kosuke55/pcd-viewer/README.md

 # VIEWER 3D

 Display 3D objects using an external library.
-This app just launches the Open3D or sckit-robot(trimesh) viewer with a command.
+This app just launches the sckit-robot(trimesh) viewer with a command.

 ## Install